Welcome to today's edition of the Rush 24-7 podcast.

 The record reflects taxes not withheld.

-You're not talking about you because yours are collected during the course of the year, but people like me who file quarterly estimates.
+Those of you who have pay stubs and all those FICA deductions and federal, he's not talking about you because yours are collected during the course of the year, but people like me who file quarterly estimates because we happen to be self-employed sole proprietor entrepreneurs, you name it.

-Because we happen to be self-employed sole proprietor entrepreneurs you name it, it is those payments we were we are our our first quarter 2007 estimate was due on April 17th.
+It is those payments we were, our first quarter 2007 estimate was due on April 17th.

-And so you got to be postmarked by April 17th, or you have a you know a fine and a penalty and they come after you.
+And so you got to be postmarked by April 17th or you have a fine and a penalty and they come after you.

-So people postmark their their their first quarter estimated payments on the 17th.
+So people postmark their first quarter estimated payments on the 17th.

-Some of this might also be what was owed on April 15th for 2006, and it was that money that equals the 48.7 billion.
+Some of this might also be what was owed on April 15th of 2006.

-Now, listen to how uh chief economist that writes an ICAP in Jersey City, New Jersey characterizes his name is Luke Crandall.
+Now, listen to how a chief economist that writes an ICAP in Jersey City, New Jersey characterizes his name as Luke Crandall.

-He said, Well, this reflects the fact that Americans in high income brackets at a very good year in 2006.
+He said, well, this reflects the fact that Americans in high income brackets had a very good year in 2006.

 So they don't want to talk about the economy.

-There are all kinds of sole proprietorships, small businesses that don't that don't file on a 1040.
+There are all kinds of sole proprietorships, small businesses that don't file on a 1040.

 What it means is the economy is going through the roof.